 - The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes - The triangular areas indicate the location of the enhanced phase of the MJO - Counter-clockwise motion is indicative of eastward propagation.
-Large dot most recent observation. - Distance from the origin is proportional to MJO strength - Line colors distinguish different months

-The MJO continued during the past week as indicated by the MJO index.
-The signal in recent days has weakened some.
+Large dot most recent observation. - Distance from the origin is proportional to MJO strength - ■ Line colors distinguish different months The MJO weakened during the past week as indicated by the MJO index.